outlander-app/outlander-osx/README.md

 Join the Discord Server - https://discord.gg/XqyCNEq

-See the YouTube Channel with for some how-to videos: https://www.youtube.com/channel/UCH7LuCxJkg_wJ0l2KUHia0g
+See the YouTube Channel for some how-to videos: https://www.youtube.com/channel/UCH7LuCxJkg_wJ0l2KUHia0g

 You can also read the [player documentation](commands.md) to see all of the available [commands](commands.md).